asreview/asreview/docs/source/server/configuration.rst

 Login configuration

-- `ASREVIEW_LAB_LOGIN_DISABLED` - If true, login is disabled and no password is required to use ASReview LAB.
+- `ASREVIEW_LAB_AUTHENTICATION` - If false, login is disabled and no password is required to use ASReview LAB.
 - `ASREVIEW_LAB_SQLALCHEMY_DATABASE_URI` - Database URI for ASReview LAB.

 Account creation configuration